Pine Bluff School District: History

 Monica King-McMurray, previously the executive director of learning services, became interim superintendent.
-The district, in August 2018, offered her a one year contract.
+The district, in August 2018, offered her a one-year contract.
 However the State of Arkansas took control of the school district in September of that year, so King-McMurray was forced out of her position and the board was dissolved.

 The State of Arkansas appointed Jeremy Owoh as superintendent.
 Once he left to join the Little Rock School District, the state appointed Barbara Warren, effective July 1, 2020, to be superintendent of the Pine Bluff district; she already also served as superintendent of the DSD.

 In December 2020 the Arkansas State Board of Education ruled that DSD should merge into the Pine Bluff School District as of July 1, 2021; all seven board members approved this.
 The post-merger Pine Bluff school district is to operate all existing schools from both districts.
 Accordingly the attendance boundary maps of the respective schools remained the same for the 2021-2022 school year, and all DSD territory became a part of the territory of the PBSD.
 PBSD took possession of all DSD schools.
 The Arkansas Board of Education mandated PBSD to keep the Dollarway schools in operation as a condition of the merger.
 In Spring 2022 the district chose to convert the two middle schools into a grade 7-9 configuration, though previously the plans were to merge them into a single middle school.

+In 2023, the district consolidated Dollarway High into Pine Bluff High and all middle school capacity into Moorhead Middle.